IanK-dev/Group-Gaze-Detection/README.md

 Open the apk file on your device, allowing it through any unknown file restrictions.

 Open the newly installed Gaze-Ex application on your phone.

+### Use of Test Data
+Create an application emulator on Android Studio of a device with an SDK of 21+.

+Drag and drop the images from the GazeTestImages folder on top of the emulated device to store them on the devices virtual SD card.

+Navigate to Single Image Detection or Multi-Image Detection on the emulated application.

+Select the previously imported test images you wish to analyze.